Managing your AlwaysOn Keywords

 AlwaysOn Keyword Challenges

-2. SEO Team & Keyword Difficulty – There are a number of SEO?s that live and die by the various Keyword Difficulty scores.
-We can argue that IBM or HPE would have ?servers? or ?rack servers? on their AlwaysOn list but most of the tools would score this phrase as too difficult so the SEO team may not want to add it to the list yet we can argue not being seen for the phrase ?rack servers? would be a serious problem for either of these companies.
+2. SEO Team & Keyword Difficulty—There are a number of SEOs who live and die by the various Keyword Difficulty scores.
+We can argue that IBM or HPE would have ?servers? or ?rack servers? on their AlwaysOn list, but most of the tools would score this phrase as too difficult, so the SEO team may not want to add it to the list.
+Yet we can argue that not being seen for the phrase ?rack servers? would be a serious problem for either of these companies.

 3. Managing Keyword Performance – Most people simply look at rank and not if the right page is ranking and what the share of clicks are.
 It is important you you see the full picture of the keyword phrase.
 This is something that DataPrizm does very well.